svenvg93/svenvg93.github.io/_posts/2025-04-05-travel-router.md

 ## Initial setup

+> This setup is done with version `4.7.0` installed
+{: .prompt-info }

 During the initial setup you can either connect via a ethernet cable or to the default Wireless network of the Beryl.

 In order to login to the Beryl you have to go  `https://192.168.8.1`.
-This will prompt you a setup wizard to configure a login password to login to the UI of the Beryl.
+This will prompt you a setup wizard to configure a login password to login to the UI.
 As well as a the name and password for the wireless network.
+For now I leave the Wireless settings default, as I will change more settings later on.

+## Connect to Internet

+### Ethernet

+For the best possible experience, it's best to connect the Beryl with an Ethernet cable when you have the possibility.
+Some hotels and Airbnbs have an Ethernet cable connected to the TV for streaming services.
+If you don't need those, for example, when you bring your own streaming device, you can connect this cable to the WAN port of the Beryl.
+The Beryl will automatically pick up an IP address from the DHCP server.

+> Please note that there might be security measures in place against this.
+If the Beryl does not get an IP address, the best option might be to connect the Beryl via WiFi as explained below.

+### Connect to WiFi

+On the main dashboard, locate the **Repeater** section and click **Connect** to join the Beryl to an existing wireless network.
+Select the desired network, enter the password if required, and keep all other settings as default.

+If an authentication portal is needed, open a browser on your device to complete the login process.

 ### Wireless network

-### DNS Rebinding

-## Connect to Wi-Fi

-On the main Dashboard you find the Repeater section, Click on `connect` in order to Connect the Beryl to the existing Wireless network.

-Find the network you want to connect to and enter the password if needed.
+By default, the Beryl has separate networks for 2.4GHz and 5GHz.
+To simplify things, we'll give them the same name, allowing devices to automatically choose the best band based on signal strength and coverage.

+**Steps to configure**:
+1. **Go to** the **Wireless** section in the side menu.
+2. **Click on** `Modify`.
+3. **Set the TX Power to Medium**
+   - You can adjust this based on your preference.
+Since you'll likely be in a small space, there's no need for a strong Wi-Fi signal.
+4. **Change the SSID and Password** to your liking.
+5. **Set Wi-Fi Security** to **`WPA2-PSK/WPA3-SAE`** for optimal security.
+6. **Click Apply.**

+Repeat these steps for the 2.4GHz network.